tejada1970/trabajo-js-curso-masterd/README.md

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto está licenciado bajo la Licencia MIT.
-Consulta el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.